 We know there are smartphones, smart cars, and smart refrigerators.
 There are intelligent toilets too.
 Every aspect of our lives is getting connected to the internet and is now accessible by mobile apps on our smartphones.
 There is a popular term, ‘Smart Homes’ that describes a house where all the devices are connected to the internet and can be maintained and operated by an app on your mobile phone.

-Internet of Things(IoT) has expanded the functionality of mobile apps.
+IoT application development has expanded the functionality of mobile apps.
 Now, these apps are not limited to just displaying products, sharing information, or providing customer support.
 It is way more advanced.

 You forgot to turn off the AC; you can do it remotely using an app on your phone.
 You want to change the lights from white to blue; you have an app on your phone.
 For almost anything and everything that we can connect to the World Wide Web, there is a mobile app.
 These IoT mobile applications are effectively making lives comfortable.

 IoT has opened a gateway for emerging possibilities to create apps that can further make consumers’ life more comfortable and help businesses grow.
 Tech companies should strive to conquer this world of IoT based mobile apps and cater to this market of the digitally connected world.

 Location-Based Services (LBS) are Capitalizing on GPS

 With every passing day, more companies are integrating location-based services into their mobile apps.
 These apps are helping companies in advertising and reaching consumers on a real-time basis.
 They are also making users life convenient by providing them the required information.